 24500 Main Street, Newhall, CA 91321

-Come enjoy light appetizers, live music and meet the artists at this new exhibit, presenting works for the Southern California Handweavers’ Guild.
+Light appetizers and live music were enjoyed by all while meeting the artists at this new exhibit, presenting works for the Southern California Handweavers’ Guild.
 Weaving has been practiced since early times for clothing, utilitarian and decorative purposes.
 The wall hangings in this exhibit, woven entirely by members of the Southern California Handweavers’ Guild, are our modern take on this ancient skill.
 From scarves to jackets, rugs to towels and wall decor to baskets, the ancient tradition of weaving has its place in the twenty-first century.
 This curated show of member artists range from new talented weavers to those whose work has been shown in galleries and museums worldwide as well as in numerous private collections.
 To learn more about the Southern California Handweavers’ Guild, check out their website at www.schg.org.

 “The Feminine Figure: Strength, Resilience and Insights”